Skip to content

 Preston Boling, Account Executive at Scrunch AI

-To get an accurate picture, you need to move beyond synthetic prompts and start tracking real customer language.
+To get an accurate picture, you need to move beyond synthetic prompts and start tracking real customer queries.

 Use the following sources to identify the queries your target customers are searching online: